 Anna Malaika Tubbs is a Cambridge Ph.D. candidate in Sociology and a Bill and Melinda Gates Cambridge Scholar.
 After graduating Phi Beta Kappa from Stanford University with a BA in Anthropology, Anna received a Master’s from the University of Cambridge in Multidisciplinary Gender Studies.
 Outside of the academy she is an educator, DEI consultant, and the First Partner of Stockton, CA. She lives with her husband, the mayor of Stockton, Michael Tubbs, and their son Michael Malakai.

 Melinda L. Johnson is an advocate and innovator.
-Dedicated to serving her community, Melinda is the Director of Community Engagement and Advocacy for the YWCA Hartford Region, a spiritual leader serving as the Leading Lady of Urban Hope Refuge Church and a commissioner of the Permanent Commission on the Status of Hartford Women.
+Dedicated to serving her community, Melinda is a spiritual leader serving as the Leading Lady of Urban Hope Refuge Church and a commissioner of the Permanent Commission on the Status of Hartford Women.
 She believes equity and justice will only coexist when the voices and perspective of black and brown people are centered in racial justice, gender equity and economic restructuring.
 Melinda is the wife of Pastor Ashley J. Johnson and mother of two amazing sons Ashton and Addison.